jossefaz/python_test_automation/_1_basics/README.md

 4. **Cleanup** : set of method that will clean up what needed (open connections, test classes instance...)

 During this session we will focus on **Act** and **Assert** only.

+### SUT // UUT
+System under test (SUT) or Unit Under Test (UUT) : defines a scope, a program or a part of it that acts like a state machine.
+If not, it means that testing would be very hard.
+After all, testing test a *state*.
+If we look at function level, the state could be the input and the output.
+But at module level, the state could be a complex data structure that is being modified by different methods.
+When we write a test, we should always ask ourselves before :
+1. what is my SUT
+2. what is the state cases that I expect and what are those that I do NOT expect (state table)
+3. Do I need any resource before testing my SUT
+4. Do I need to clean up some resources that my test created (mock, files...etc)

+### Test discovery

+The way that a library or a framework (like pytest that we are using in the example),

 ## Practice